 “Watch that there not be one robbing you through philosophy and empty deceit, according to the tradition of men, according to the elements of the world, and not according to Messiah, for in Him (the Messiah) dwells all the fullness of the Godhead bodily.”

 1 Timothy 3:16

 “And confessedly, great is the mystery of godliness: God was manifested in flesh, was justified in Spirit, was seen by angels, was proclaimed among nations, was believed on in the world, was taken up in glory.”

 Scripture tells us Jesus (Yeshua) is the “Only Begotten” Son of God, indicating that Jesus (Yeshua) came forth (was separated out of, emanated from) the Father.
-He is NOT simply as some false teachers claim “our older brother, who became perfect through suffering and keeping the Torah.”
+He is not simply as some false teachers claim “our older brother, who became perfect through suffering and keeping the Torah.”

-“God cannot be tempted by evil” is NOT a proof text that Jesus (Yeshua) cannot be God because Scripture says that Jesus (Yeshua) was tempted in every way.
-For Scripture also says that Jesus (Yeshua) was without sin.
+“God cannot be tempted by evil” is not a proof text that Jesus (Yeshua) cannot be God because Scripture says that Jesus (Yeshua) was tempted in every way.
+Scripture also says that Jesus (Yeshua) was without sin.
 The phrase“God cannot be tempted by evil” means Jesus (Yeshua) would not (and did not) succumb to the temptation.